Post

 Let’s define the real number $\sqrt{b-\cfrac{1}{4}a^2} = \omega$.

-With $\omega$ defined as above, the solutions to the characteristic equation ($\ref{eqn:characteristic_eqn}$) are complex conjugate roots $\lambda = -\cfrac{1}{2}a \pm i\omega$, and the corresponding two complex solutions to equation ($\ref{eqn:ode_with_constant_coefficients}$) are
+With $\omega$ defined as above, the solutions to the characteristic equation ($\ref{eqn:characteristic_eqn}$) are the complex conjugate roots $\lambda = -\cfrac{1}{2}a \pm i\omega$, which correspond to the two complex solutions to equation ($\ref{eqn:ode_with_constant_coefficients}$):

 \[\begin{align*} e^{\lambda_1 x} &= e^{-(a/2)x + i\omega x}, \\ e^{\lambda_2 x} &= e^{-(a/2)x - i\omega x} \end{align*}\]

-Using Euler’s formula
+Using Euler’s formula:

 \[e^{it} = \cos t + i\sin t \label{eqn:euler_formula}\tag{8}\]

-and the equation obtained by substituting $-t$ for $t$ in the above equation
+and substituting $-t$ for $t$ to get:

 \[e^{-it} = \cos t - i\sin t\]

-Adding and subtracting these two equations, we get:
+Adding and subtracting these equations, we obtain:

 \[\begin{align*} \cos t &= \frac{1}{2}(e^{it} + e^{-it}), \\ \sin t &= \frac{1}{2i}(e^{it} - e^{-it}). \end{align*} \label{eqn:cos_and_sin}\tag{9}\]

-The complex exponential function $e^z$ of a complex variable $z = r + it$ with real part $r$ and imaginary part $it$ can be defined using the real functions $e^r$, $\cos t$, and $\sin t$ as follows:
+The complex exponential function $e^z$ for a complex variable $z = r + it$ with real part $r$ and imaginary part $it$ can be defined using the real functions $e^r$, $\cos t$, and $\sin t$ as follows:

-\[e^z = e^{r + it} = e^r e^{it} = e^r(\cos t + \sin t) \label{eqn:complex_exp}\tag{10}\]
+\[e^z = e^{r + it} = e^r e^{it} = e^r(\cos t + i\sin t) \label{eqn:complex_exp}\tag{10}\]

-If we let $r=-\cfrac{1}{2}ax$ and $t=\omega x$, we can write:
+Setting $r=-\cfrac{1}{2}ax$ and $t=\omega x$, we can write:

 \[\begin{align*} e^{\lambda_1 x} &= e^{-(a/2)x + i\omega x} = e^{-(a/2)x}(\cos{\omega x} + i\sin{\omega x}) \\ e^{\lambda_2 x} &= e^{-(a/2)x - i\omega x} = e^{-(a/2)x}(\cos{\omega x} - i\sin{\omega x}) \end{align*}\]

 By the superposition principle, the sum and constant multiples of these complex solutions are also solutions.
-Therefore, by adding these two equations and multiplying both sides by $\cfrac{1}{2}$, we can obtain the first real solution $y_1$ as follows:
+Therefore, adding these equations and multiplying both sides by $\cfrac{1}{2}$, we obtain the first real solution $y_1$:

 \[y_1 = e^{-(a/2)x} \cos{\omega x}. \label{eqn:basis_1}\tag{11}\]

-Similarly, by subtracting the second equation from the first and multiplying both sides by $\cfrac{1}{2i}$, we can obtain the second real solution $y_2$:
+Similarly, subtracting the second equation from the first and multiplying both sides by $\cfrac{1}{2i}$, we obtain the second real solution $y_2$:

 \[y_2 = e^{-(a/2)x} \sin{\omega x}. \label{eqn:basis_2}\tag{12}\]

-Since $\cfrac{y_1}{y_2} = \cot{\omega x}$ and this is not a constant, $y_1$ and $y_2$ are linearly independent on all intervals and thus form a basis for the real solutions of equation ($\ref{eqn:ode_with_constant_coefficients}$).
-From this, we obtain the general solution
+Since $\cfrac{y_1}{y_2} = \cot{\omega x}$ is not constant, $y_1$ and $y_2$ are linearly independent on all intervals and therefore form a basis for the real solutions to equation ($\ref{eqn:ode_with_constant_coefficients}$).
+From this, we obtain the general solution:

-\[y = e^{-ax/2}(A\cos{\omega x} + B\sin{\omega x}) \quad \text{(}A,\, B\text{ are arbitrary constants)} \label{eqn:general_sol_3}\tag{13}\]
+\[y = e^{-ax/2}(A\cos{\omega x} + B\sin{\omega x}) \quad \text{(where }A,\, B\text{ are arbitrary constants)} \label{eqn:general_sol_3}\tag{13}\]

 This post is licensed under CC BY-NC 4.0 by the author.